Researchers photograph ‘micro-monster’ organisms living in Loch Ness

 Editor

-Researchers are using cutting-edge tools to better understand the ecosystem of Scotland’s most famous loch.
+Researchers are using new cutting-edge tools to better understand the ecosystem of Scotland’s most famous loch.

-The Loch Ness Centre has joined forces with academics based at the School of Engineering at the University of Aberdeen for a project they say is a significant step forward in scientific exploration.
+The Loch Ness Centre has joined forces with academics based at the School of Engineering at the University of Aberdeen for a project they say is a significant step forward in a scientific exploration of the lake.

-The team deployed a state-of-the-art holographic camera to look at the many microscopic organisms that inhabit the body of water.
+The team deployed a state-of-the-art holographic camera to examine the many microscopic organisms that inhabit the body of water.

-Dubbed the weeHoloCam, the technology is capable of producing several thousand digital holographic images of microscopic marine organisms in one dive and uses the latest in AI techniques to classify the images.
+Dubbed the weeHoloCam, the technology can produce several thousand digital holographic images of microscopic marine organisms in one dive and uses the latest AI techniques to classify the images.

-The weeHoloCam has never before been used on Loch Ness and after its initial dive captured incredible images of what look like “micro-monsters”, but are in fact plankton particles.
+The weeHoloCam has never before been used on Loch Ness and after its initial dive captured incredible images of what look like “micro-monsters”, but are plankton particles.

-Thangavel Thevar, from the University of Aberdeen, said: “This was a unique opportunity for us to deploy the weeHoloCam into fresh water, as it has previously only been used in ocean salt water.
+“This was a unique opportunity for us to deploy the weeHoloCam into fresh water, as it has previously only been used in ocean salt water,” Thangavel Thevar, from the University of Aberdeen said.

 “We lowered the camera to around 200 metres and were able to see lots of interesting particles which, by working with biologists, should be able to give us more information about the biodiversity of Loch Ness.”

-Nagina Ishaq, general manager of the Loch Ness Centre, said: “At the centre, we present the whole story about Loch Ness – the science and the myths, and as part of that ongoing effort we want to encourage researchers to come here and to find out more about what is in the loch, because there is so much we don’t know.
+“At the centre, we present the whole story about Loch Ness – the science and the myths, and as part of that ongoing effort we want to encourage researchers to come here and to find out more about what is in the loch, because there is so much we don’t know,” Nagina Ishaq, general manager of the Loch Ness Centre, said.

 “It has been really exciting having the team here and we look forward to working with them further as they study Loch Ness on a microbial level to see what can be learned.”